It’s not been always plain sailing for Cyprus, but economic improvements and an increase in work have left lawyers feeling more positive.

 What do you get when you put 250 lawyers from some 20 countries in a room together?
 The Lawyer European Awards, is the answer.

-Ship arrest in Greece download subscription
+White-collar crime in Serbia download subscription